The West Gate Tunnel will ensure quicker and safer journeys and remove over 9000 trucks a day from streets in the inner west.

 Building the tunnel entries

-The start and end of each tunnel is being built using the ‘cut and cover’ method.
+The start and end of each tunnel is still under construction and being built using the ‘cut and cover’ method.
 This involves excavating a trench then covering it with a concrete deck to form a roof.
 This is where the tunnel boring machines (TBMs) start and end their journey.

 The Aboriginal culture and heritage of Melbourne’s west is reflected in the design of the tunnel portals, which has been inspired by the form of traditional nets and traps used to catch eels.